alexpusch/queuelite.js/README.md

 ```js
 queue.publish(message);
 ```
 Publishes a new message to the job queue.
-Returns a promise that resolves when promise is done
+Returns a promise that resolves when publishing is done
 - message - plain js object containing message data

 ```js